suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

             <li class="nav-list-item-cta"><a href=#>Sign In</a></li>
         </ul>
 ```
-This should start on line 14 in your VSCode.
+This should start on line 14 in your VSCode in index.<u>html</u> file.
 <img class="shadow-border" src="assets/images/BasicFixedHeaderImage6.jpg">

 ...to be continued